About Students and Mentors

 Jared was all in when asked about being interviewed about his experience with S/PA!
 Although the initial connection with S/PA came while researching scholarship opportunities, Jared and his mom were pleased to learn about S/PA’s mentoring component.
 Jared said that he never expected to accomplish so much while in high school, but that between the help from his teachers and the advice and counsel from his S/PA mentor, Mark, he was able to participate in and excel in many areas at Marist!

 Being a student with autism, Jared had found it difficult at times to keep up with academics.
-But with the unwavering support of his mom and his S/PA mentor, Jared has been able to not only achieve good grades, but was accepted into the National Honor Society in his sophomore year!
+But with the unwavering support of his mom and his S/PA mentor, Jared has been able to not only achieve good grades, but was recently accepted into the National Honor Society!
 “Knowing how tough their standards are, I felt very honored when I finally reached that goal,” Jared explained.
 Another big accomplishment that Jared has worked tirelessly for is the creation of a new club at Marist, Jared’s Helping Hands.
 With the encouragement of The Simpson-Baber Foundation for the Autistic and countless others including his family, classmates and Mark Tanner, Jared’s newly formed club at Marist High School was approved and attracted 20 students at its first meeting.
 “I thought, Wow!
 I can change things!
 I can achieve so much more than I ever thought,” shared Jared.